 Other imaging tests of the brain, including magnetic resonance imaging (MRI) and computed tomography (CT) scans can be used to determine the underlying cause of seizures and may reveal a birth injury.

 Treating seizures at any age largely depends on the cause of the seizures and the overall health of the patient.
 For infant seizures, your child’s medical team may prescribe anticonvulsant medications like:

 - Phenytoin (Dilantin)

 As your child grows and begins to develop, his or her physician will continue to closely monitor the progression of the seizure disorder as well as any other complications due to an associated birth injury.

-Babies who suffered hypoxic ischemic encephalopathy (a brain injury caused by lack of oxygen to the brain) will likely also receive a treatment called hypothermia treatment to hopefully reduce any brain damage caused by the lack of oxygen.
+Babies who suffered hypoxic ischemic encephalopathy (a brain injury caused by lack of oxygen to the brain) will likely also receive a treatment called neonatal therapeutic hypothermia to hopefully reduce any brain damage caused by the lack of oxygen.
 Deprivation of oxygen at birth is a fairly common birth injury.

 Hypothermia treatment involves lowering a baby’s body and brain temperature for a few days after birth, after which the medical team will gradually warm the baby’s body to a normal temperature.
 This treatment can help prevent seizures from occurring, or brain damage from worsening.

 Infant seizures can be very scary to watch.
 Most parents report feeling helpless watching their baby twitch or roll their eyes or bicycle their legs while not knowing what to do to help them.
 As long as an infant seizure is short-lived and receives treatment right away, it can be something of a blessing in disguise.